Asphalt Legends

-Asphalt Legends (Note: Originally named Asphalt 9: Legends until July 17, 2024, and then Asphalt Legends Unite until July 24, 2025.) is a 2018 racing game developed by Gameloft Barcelona and published by Gameloft.
-It is the ninth main entry in the Asphalt series.
+Asphalt Legends (Note: Originally named Asphalt 9: Legends until July 17, 2024, and then Asphalt Legends Unite until July 24, 2025) is a 2018 racing video game developed by Gameloft Barcelona and published by Gameloft.
+It is the ninth main installment in the Asphalt series.
+It was released on July 25, 2018, for iOS, Android, and Microsoft Windows, with versions for home consoles releasing later.
+In 2024, the major "Unite" update was released, with updated graphics, a new UI, and a retitle to Asphalt Legends Unite.
+Gameloft would later retire this branding in 2025 and return the title to Asphalt Legends.

-In comparison to previous entries, there are several new and improved features, such as a prestigious car lineup, new control layout, including the autopilot mode called "TouchDrive", allowing the player to select their route without actually steering the car, and race modes, and the "Adrenaline" nitro reimplemented as "nitro shockwave" (previously known as "nitro pulse") from Asphalt 6: Adrenaline (2010).
-The graphics have considerably improved compared to its predecessor, Asphalt 8: Airborne (2013).
+Several new features were added compared to previous editions, such as more playable vehicles, a new control layout, more race modes, and the "Adrenaline" nitro features reimplemented as "Nitro Shockwave" (previously known as "Nitro Pulse") from Asphalt 6: Adrenaline (2010).
+The graphics were significantly enhanced compared to its predecessor, Asphalt 8: Airborne (2013).